villesundell/villesundell/my-erdős-number.md

  * [James Mortimer vs. Paul Morphy, various casual games](https://chesscafe.com/the-skittles-room/morphy-numbers-revisited/)

 ## Sabbath 5 (via Manu Mäkinen)
+As a demoscener I am usually coding art.
+However, in 2012 Manu Mäkinen made a song about our trip to a Norwegian demoparty Kindergarden based on my recording (I can be also heard in the background), hence earning me Sabbath number 5.
+Later this song was also featured in in-memoriam demo for DDT (the lead vocals in the song) coded by me.

  * Ville Sundell
    [Aroma therapy](https://demozoo.org/music/51173/)
  * Manu Mäkinen